 In April 2009 the Borough Council commissioned its insurers, Zurich, to carry out a Tree Liability Report.
 This report assessed the Council's current approach to tree safety and advised on recommended improvements.
-The recommendations of the report have been considered within later sections of this Strategy and its policies.
+The recommendations of the report have been considered within later sections of this policy and its specific policies.

-5.0 Aims of the Strategy
+5.0 Aims of the policy

-The Strategy aims to address the following key issues:
+The policy aims to address the following key issues:

-- To ensure the management of the Council's tree stock contributes to making the environment safe, attractive and sustainable. - To provide formal policies that enable the Borough Council to conform to best practice in the management of its trees, particularly in relation to health and safety.
+- To ensure the management of the Council's tree stock contributes to making the environment safe, attractive and sustainable. - To provide formal policies that enable the Borough Council to conform to best practice in the management of its trees, in relation to health and safety.

-6.0 Legal Obligations/Best Practice
+6.0 Legal obligations/best practice